-Samples of spot checks obtained over the monitoring period at the same site were homogeneous for all sites and were therefore pooled for further analysis (Table 3/ESM).
-Pooled samples of the sites Goldgrund, Kühkopf, Taubergießen and Lake Wisper (belonging to the river Rhine catchment area) were homogeneous and were used as a reference population of uncontaminated populations (Table 3/ESM).
+Samples of spot checks obtained over the monitoring period at the same site were homogeneous for all sites and were therefore pooled for further analysis (Table 3/ ESM).
+Pooled samples of the sites Goldgrund, Kühkopf, Taubergießen, and Lake Wisper (belonging to the river Rhine catchment area) were homogeneous and were used as a reference population of uncontaminated populations (Table 3/ ESM).
 Spot checks from Lake Guckai differed significantly from an equal sex ratio (male as well as female surplus, Table 2/ESM).
 Due to lower temperature in spring at 600 m above MSL spawning, the early steps of sex differentiation could thereby be retarded.
-The pooled, uncontaminated river Rhine catchment sampling sites showed a sex ratio with 185 males and 168 females, which did not differ significantly from the expected equal ratio (exact distribution test, p = 0.169).
+The pooled, uncontaminated river Rhine catchment sampling sites showed a sex ratio with 185 males and 168 females, which did not differ significantly from the expected equal ratio (exact distribution test, p=0.169).
 For none of the contaminated sites (Lampertheim marina, Schierstein marina, Schwarzbach) did we find a significant deviation of the sex ratio from the 1:1 ratio of the reference population (Fig. 2; Table 2/ESM).
-This is underlined by the fact that the 1:1 ratio lies within all of the 95% confidence levels at all sites (Fig.2).
+This is underlined by the fact that the 1:1 ratio lies within all of the 95% confidence levels at all sites (Fig. 2).

-Sex differentiation The basic pattern of sex differentiation and gonadal recrudescence in both species conforms to the known features of synchronous germ cell differentiation of seasonal spawning fish (Fig. 3, 5).
+Sex differentiation The basic pattern of sex differentiation and gonadal recrudescence in both species conforms to the known features of synchronous germ cell differentiation of seasonal spawning fish (Figs. 3 and 5).

 Gonadal differentiation in perch In juvenile perch, gonads are located asymmetrically in the right body cavity.
 On the left side, a further organ is differentiated, which corresponds to a structure found in an ambisexual anemonefish, and is thought to represent the urinary bladder (Fig. 4a; Fig. 8/ESM) (Stahlschmidt-Allner and Reinboth 1991).
 This unpaired, duct-like structure had a prominent muscularis and a folded inner epithelium showing secretion activity.
 The duct opens in a postanal position.
-In juvenile perch caught at the beginning of June, the gonadal primordium was visible in the caudal body cavity (Fig. 4a).
-The gonads were attached to the peritoneum by a peritoneal duplication (Fig. 4a-c).
-The prospective cavity of the unpaired ovary is lined by an epithelium, which undergoes considerable changes during the different ontogenetic and seasonal ovarian differentiated before the onset of the formation of the generative gonadal component (Fig. 4c).
-This structure persists and becomes strongly innervated and vascularized in maturing females (Fig. 9/ESM).
-Only a very few cells in the prospective gonads of both sexes showed the typical histological features of germ cells (oogonia, spermatogonia).
-It therefore seems likely that the status of the histological gonadogenesis at the beginning of June does not proceed beyond the stage of differentiation of a somatic component of the prospective gonadal anlagen were built up by two blastemata representing the prospective paired gonadal lobes which were connected by mesenchymal tissue (Fig. 4b; Fig. 7b/ESM).
+In juvenile perch caught in the beginning of June, the gonadal primordium was visible in the caudal body cavity (Fig. 4a).